-Cochrane also said the Alberta Party and Alberta Liberal Party are still talking.
+Cochrane also said that members of the Alberta Party and members of the Alberta Liberal Party still talk about their possible merge.
 In the past, the Alberta Party was open to merging with the Liberals, who rejected the proposal.

 “If you’re a centrist, the political party label isn’t such an issue.
 It’s how do we make sure that we don’t have extremes take over the province (and) that we make sure that we are solidly in the centre in our decision making.” said Cochrane.